 Lois Gibbs, Luella Kenny, and other mothers loved their neighborhood on the east side of Niagara Falls.
 It had an elementary school, a playground, and rows of affordable homes.
-In the spring of 1977, pungent odors began to seep into these little houses, and it didn’t take long for worried mothers to identify the curious scent.
-It was the sickly-sweet smell of chemicals.
+But in the spring of 1977, pungent odors began to seep into these little houses, and it didn’t take long for worried mothers to identify the curious scent.
+It was the sickly sweet smell of chemicals.

-In this propulsive work of narrative reportage, Keith O’Brien uncovers how Lois Gibbs and Luella Kenny exposed the poisonous secrets buried in their neighborhood.
-The school and playground had been built atop an old canal—the Love Canal, it was called.
-The city’s largest employer, Hooker Chemical, had quietly filled this canal with 20,000 tons of toxic waste in the 1940s and 1950s.
-This waste was now leaching to the surface, causing a public health crisis the likes of which America had never seen before—and sparking new and specific fears.
+In this propulsive work of narrative storytelling, NYT journalist Keith O’Brien uncovers how Gibbs and Kenny exposed the poisonous secrets buried in their neighborhood.
+The school and playground had been built atop an old canal—Love Canal, it was called—that Hooker Chemical, the city’s largest employer, had quietly filled with twenty thousand tons of toxic waste in the 1940s and 1950s.
+This waste was now leaching to the surface, causing a public health crisis the likes of which America had never seen before and sparking new and specific fears.
 Luella Kenny believed the chemicals were making her son sick.

 About the Author

 KEITH O’BRIEN has written for The New York Times, Politico, and The Boston Globe.
 A longtime contributor to National Public Radio, he has appeared on All Things Considered, Morning Edition, and This American Life, among other programs.
 He lives in New Hampshire.
 Follow him on Twitter @KeithOB.

 “An extraordinary reading experience—the first book I recall wanting to reread immediately after reaching the end . . .
 [Jefferson] lures us into a dreamy and peripatetic journey . . . [inviting] us to rethink our experiences with art while finding resonance in intimacies that she shares from her own life.
 I still can’t say I know exactly how she manages to make this all succeed.
 I only know that she does, and it is splendid.”